 Science is given a high profile at All Saints’.
 The successful approach to teaching and learning of science at All Saints’ results in a fun, engaging, high-quality science education, that provides children with the foundations for understanding the world, and ensures children remember key learning.
 Our engagement with the local environment ensures that children learn through varied and first hand experiences of the world around them.
 Much of science lends itself to outdoor learning and so we provide children with opportunities to experience this.
 We encourage the use of the fantastic outdoor space that we are so very lucky to have at All Saints'.
 Through various workshops, trips and interactions with experts, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.
-Children learn the possibilities for careers in science as a result of our community links and connection with national agencies such as the STEM association and our partner High School.
+Children learn the possibilities for careers in science as a result of our community links and connection with national agencies such as the STEM association.
+SEERIH and our partner High School.
 Children learn from, and work with, professionals from a range of different scientific backgrounds.
 Children at All Saints’ overwhelmingly enjoy science and this results in motivated learners.

 The impact of the provision of a successful science curriculum at All Saints’ is also evident in our attainment of the Primary Science Quality Mark Outreach Award and our work leading a local primary science cluster.